lhcopetti/mtg-anki/README.md

 - [ ] Improve formatting of notes
 - [ ] Include frequency data
 - [ ] Add link to original card from sample sentence
-- [ ] Link to search for other cards containing that vocabulary
 - [ ] Add WaniKani level and JLPT if present
-- [ ] Add another two sentences for context outside of MTG
+- [ ] Add other sentences for context outside of MTG
 - [ ] Include a deck for card names
+- [ ] Add data about decks

 ### Deck Format